What are the quadriceps muscles?

 - All of the quadriceps attach to the same place at their distal (bottom) end.
 They attach to the tibial tuberosity through the patellar ligament (tendon).

 - On their proximal (top) end, the vastus medialis and lateralis attach along a slightly bumpy line on the back of the femur called the linea aspera.

 - The vastus intermedius attaches to the anterior surface of the femur between medialis and lateralis.

 - It often surprises many people that all of the quadriceps don’t cross the hip joint.

 What are the actions of the quadriceps?

 - Remember that rectus femoris is the only one of the quadriceps that crosses the hip.
-Therefore, the other three quads have only one action that they perform.
+Therefore, the other three quads perform one action.

 - All of the quadriceps extend (straighten) the knee joint.